 When it comes to pitching, my biggest piece of advice is to be genuine.
 Brands can smell a fake pitch from a mile away!

 Before you even start thinking about how to reach out to brands for sponsorships, you want to first start genuinely interacting with that brand on social media.
+This should be your first step.
 Follow them, engage with their content, share posts you love in your stories before you ever send that first pitch!

 Connect With the Right Person